caesarx26/message-board-web-app/README.md

   };
   ```

-- Copy these variable values into an env file by filling these variables in with the values in the firebase config:
+- Copy these variables into an env file and fill these variables in with the values in the firebase config:

   ```
   NEXT_PUBLIC_API_KEY = example